christianalfoni/impact/docs/store.md

 ## store (composable)

-A composable store allowing for composition with other stores, a private scope and effects.
+A composable store allowing for composition with other stores, a private scope, effects and cleanup.

 ```ts
 import { store, signal, derived, effect } from 'impact-react'